Exploring Prophetic Mysteries

 The Prophetic Types of the Hebrew Scriptures teach a Pre-Tribulation Rapture?

 The story of the battle of Jericho puts the last nail in the coffin of the pre-tribulation rapture theory.
-When is Rahab, the prophetic type of the Church, taken safely out of the city of Jericho as a type of the Rapture?
+When is Rahab, a prophetic type of the Church, taken safely out of the city of Jericho as a preview of the Rapture?
 After the great shout and the seventh trumpet on the seventh day; an exact pattern of the Seven Seals and the Seven Trumpets of Revelation!

 See also The Seventh Trumpet Rapture , The Restrainer and Last Days Scripture References